 IT administrators who use Group Policy and Microsoft Office at their organization can manage and maintain Office through the right policies.
 By adding the appropriate Group Policy templates for your version of Office, you can control key settings for the suite in general and for each specific application, such as Word, Excel, PowerPoint, OneNote, and Outlook.

 Your first step is to download the necessary Group Policy ADMX and ADML template files for your version of Office.
-On a Microsoft Download page, you'll find the files for Office 365 ProPlus, Office 2019, and Office 2016.
-On this page, you'll find the files for Office 2013.
+On a Microsoft Download page, you’ll find the files for Office 365 ProPlus, Office 2019, and Office 2016.
+On this page, you’ll find the files for Office 2013.
+Click the Download button at the appropriate page (Figure A).

 - Click the Download button at the appropriate page (Figure A).